 One scientific study found that up to 10% of male workers and 21% of female workers using digital screens suffered from dry eyes, while separate research confirmed that computer users often report eye dryness and grittiness after an extended period of work.

-This in itself causes more strain on the eyes, and reduces levels of tear film on the ocular surface (blinking spreads tear moisture across the eyeball)
+This in itself causes more strain on the eyes and reduces levels of the tear film on the ocular surface (blinking spreads tear moisture across the eyeball)

 Digital Eye Strain Prevention